-14 Small Space Hacks to Make Your Studio Apt Seem HUGE
+14 Small Studio Apartment Hacks to Make Your Space Seem HUGE

 Studio apartments present some unique challenges.
 With only one room to decorate and everything out on display, distinguishing the kitchen from your bedroom can be overwhelming.
 Regardless of your storage situation, these tips will help you decorate and streamline your studio into the most stylish little space in the building!

 Having matching art pairs, like this Calm Forest series by Minted designer Cait Courneya, on the walls can make a huge difference in adding continuity to your space.
 There are a lot of ways to hang art without ever picking up a hammer, so even renters can enjoy a sexy gallery wall. (via Minted)

 Avoid heavy curtains and add lots of light fixtures to make your studio feel larger, cleaner and more welcoming. (via Front + Main)

 Think about how you move through the studio and adjust your furniture accordingly.
 The space will feel even more cramped if you keep tripping over the couch to get to your closet.
 With clear pathways, you'll enjoy your apartment even more (no clumsy detours!). (via Sidekix Media/Unsplash)

 4. Furniture Placement

 Use furniture placement to organize furnishings into smaller groups within the studio.
 Since you don't have walls to create boundaries, use furniture, rugs, and lighting to create separate areas while still keeping the space open and airy. (via Jon'Nathon Stebbe/Unsplash)